akshaybengani/Python-tutorials/README.md

 print(n)
 ```

-There are two types of loops **definate** and **Infinite**
+There are two types of loops **definite** and **Infinite**
-Definate loops which stops the loop after a set of steps and infinite loops do not stops and runs coontinuously
+Definite loops which stop the loop after a set of steps and infinite loops do not stop and runs continuously

 ## Break Statement

 The break statement ends the current loop and jumps to the statement immediately following the loop.
-It is like a loop test that can happpen anywhere in the body of the loop
+It is like a loop test that can happen anywhere in the body of the loop
 ```python
 while True:
     line = input('> ')